At High Point University, every student receives an extraordinary education in an inspiring environment with caring people.®

 Men’s Teams: Baseball, basketball, cross-country, golf, indoor and outdoor track, lacrosse, soccer

-Club Sports: Men’s baseball, basketball, Brazilian jiujitsu, golf, ice hockey, IHSA equestrian, lacrosse, paintball, rowing, running, soccer, swimming, tennis, Ultimate Frisbee, and volleyball; Women’s basketball, Brazilian jiujitsu, field hockey, golf, IHSA equestrian, lacrosse, paintball, rowing, running, soccer, softball, swimming, tennis, Ultimate Frisbee, and volleyball
+Club Sports: Men’s ballroom/latin dance, baseball, basketball, Brazilian jiujitsu, golf, ice hockey, IHSA equestrian, lacrosse, paintball, power lifting, rowing, running, soccer, swimming, tennis, Ultimate Frisbee, and volleyball; women’s ballroom/latin dance, basketball, Brazilian jiujitsu, field hockey, golf, IHSA equestrian, lacrosse, paintball, power lifting, rowing, running, soccer, softball, swimming, tennis, Ultimate Frisbee, and volleyball

 Study Abroad: Semester-long, month-long, and summer programs are available in Argentina, Australia, Austria, Czech Republic, Ecuador, Fiji, France, Germany, India, Italy, Japan, Russia, South Africa, Spain, and the United Kingdom.

 Involvement: More than 100 clubs and activities, including choral groups, band, fraternities and sororities, professional organizations for majors, publications, a radio station, religious organizations, service organizations, student government, and special-interest groups (multicultural, political, etc.)

 Educational Investment: Tuition and fees—$35,118; room and dining plan—$14,130 (standard double; additional costs for single/private room)

 Scholarships: Presidential and High Point Fellows Scholarships are awarded annually to qualified freshmen.
 Scholarships range from $2,000 to full tuition.

 Courses of Study

 David R. Hayworth College of Arts and Sciences

 - Cellular/Molecular Biology and Biotechnology